Debt Consolidation Loans: Merge Your Debt Into One Low Payment

 Debt Consolidation vs Debt Settlement

-While both debt consolidation loans and debt settlement aim to alleviate debt, they operate very differently.
-A debt consolidation loan involves taking out a new loan to pay off existing debts, resulting in a single monthly payment with potentially lower interest rates.
-Conversely, debt settlement involves negotiating with creditors to reduce the total amount you owe – often requiring you to stop making payments on your accounts.
-According to the Federal Trade Commission, approximately 25% of consumers who attempt debt settlement do not complete the program.
+While both debt consolidation loans and debt settlement help people manage debt, they work in different ways.
+A debt consolidation loan means getting a new loan to pay off your current debts, which simplifies things with one monthly payment and could lower your interest rate.
+On the other hand, debt settlement involves talking to your creditors to try and reduce how much you owe – usually by temporarily stopping payments on your accounts.
+The Federal Trade Commission says that approximately 25% of consumers who try debt settlement don’t finish the program.

-The impact on your credit score also differs significantly.
-With a debt consolidation loan, responsible repayment can improve your credit over time.
-However, debt settlement typically results in a negative mark on your credit report and may remain for up to seven years.
-Additionally, creditors are not obligated to agree to settlement terms, leaving you potentially liable for the full amount of the original debt plus fees.
-Before considering personal loans for debt relief or debt settlement, carefully weigh the pros and cons.
+Your credit score is also affected differently.
+Paying a debt consolidation loan back on time can improve your credit over time.
+But, debt settlement usually hurts your credit report and could stay there for as long as seven years.
+Plus, creditors aren't required to accept a settlement offer, so you might still owe the full amount of your original debts along with extra fees.
+Before looking into personal loans for debt relief or debt settlement, think carefully about the advantages and disadvantages.

-A key consideration is also the total cost.
-While a debt consolidation loan involves interest payments, debt settlement often comes with substantial fees, which can add up quickly.
-A recent study showed that consumers who successfully settled their debts paid an average of 20-35% of their original debt amount in fees.
+Another important thing to consider is the overall cost.
+Debt consolidation loans have interest payments, but debt settlement often includes significant fees that can add up fast.
+A recent study found that people who settled their debts successfully paid an average of 20-35% of their original debt amount in fees.

 Individual managing finances after debt consolidation.